Big Sky Resort is closed for the summer season. We hope to see you next year!

 Big Sky is home to amazing hikes, and you are in luck if you hope to explore paths featuring wildflowers, roaring streams, distant snowclad peaks, and clean, crisp mountain air.
 Tie on your hiking boots and explore the miles and miles of trails in Gallatin National Forest or close neighbor Yellowstone National Park.
 From the Resort's Mountain Village, you can enjoy a scenic lift ride up the mountain and then choose one of several self-guided nature trails, or explore the area with a guide on one of our guided hikes.

 Our Basecamp Guides carry Bear Spray and are educated in Wildlife Awareness to provide peace of mind while you explore the great outdoors.

-We offer private 1-hour and 2-hour guided hikes for groups up to 8 people.
-Pick the length that is right for you.
-You and your hiking guide will determine the best route around our gorgeous mountains for your interests.
-See our online booking for prices and times.
+We offer private 2-hour guided hikes for groups up to 8 people.
+You and your hiking guide will determine the best route around our for your interests and ability level.

 This is a multi-use trail system (motorized vehicles and horses not allowed).
 Bikers must yield to hikers.
 Pets must be under control at all times.
 Please clean up after your pet.
 Smoking is prohibited.